TimeToStrikes/Minecraft-1.16-Gorilla-Tag-Materials/README.md

 ///////////////////////////////////////////////////////

 Note: DO NOT PUT EVERY MATERIAL IN YOUR GAME.
-The game will most likely not load and there currently isnt a way to filter through every material in game.
+There currently is nota way to filter through all your materials with the current version of the Gorilla Cosemetics Mod

+///////////////////////////////////////////////////////

 Best looking material types:
 -Ice